apache/shardingsphere/docs/document/content/features/spi/_index.en.md

 Its main interface is `DatabaseProtocolFrontendEngine` and built-in implementation types are `MySQLProtocolFrontendEngine` and `PostgreSQLProtocolFrontendEngine`.

-### Data Masking
+### data encryption

-The Data masking interface is used to regulate the encryption, decryption, access type, property configuration and other methods of the encryptor.
+The data encryption interface is used to regulate the encryption, decryption, access type, property configuration and other methods of the encryptor.

 There are mainly two interfaces, `ShardingEncryptor` and `ShardingQueryAssistedEncryptor` and built-in implementation types are `AESShardingEncryptor` and `MD5ShardingEncryptor`.

-Please refer to [Data Masking](/en/features/orchestration/encrypt/) for the introduction.
+Please refer to [data encryption](/en/features/orchestration/encrypt/) for the introduction.

 ### Distributed Primary Key